lxcode/recipes/sfeeha.md

 beat until the ingredients are well combined.
 Add up to 1/2 cup more lukewarm water, beating it in a tablespoon or so at a time, and using as much as necessary to form a dough that can be gathered into a compact ball.
 If the dough is difficult to stir, work in the water with your fingers.

+(note: I've always had to add more water than that --lx)

 Place the dough on a lightly floured surface and knead it by pressing it down, pushing it forward several times with the heel of your hand and folding it back on itself.
 Repeat for about 20 minutes, or until the dough is smooth and elastic.
 Sprinkle it from time to time with a little flour to prevent it from sticking to the board.

 Shape the dough into a ball and place it in a lightly oiled bowl.
 Drape loosely with a kitchen towel and set aside in the warm, draft-free place for 45 minutes